-The cylinder head gasket is arguably the most important seal in an automotive engine.
+The cylinder head gasket is arguably the most critical seal in an automotive engine.
 Since the release of the internal combustion engine, gasket designers have specified many materials to meet this critical sealing challenge.
-Traditional copper and brass gaskets gave way to metal and asbestos in the 1950's, which in turn were superseded by composite metal and impregnated fiber/graphite composites by the 1980's.
-However, those systems were largely overtaken by the development of the Multi-Layer Steel (MLS) gasket in Japan during the early 1990's.
+Traditional copper and brass gaskets gave way to metal and asbestos in the 1950s, which in turn were superseded by composite metal and impregnated fiber/graphite composites by the 1980s.
+However, those systems were largely overtaken by the development of the Multi-Layer Steel (MLS) gasket in Japan during the early 1990s.

 To handle such forces, a growing number of late model engines now use multi-layer steel (MLS) head gaskets.
 These include many Ford, Chrysler, Honda/Acura, Mazda, Mitsubishi, Nissan, Subaru, and Toyota engines.
 MLS gaskets typically have 3 to 5 layers of steel and are extremely tough.
-But they have little conformability and require a very smooth finish on both the block and cylinder head to seal properly.
-OEM specifications vary, but surface finish requirements for MLS head gaskets typically range from 15 to 30 microinches Ra or less.
+But they have little conformability and require a very smooth finish on both the block and cylinder head to seal correctly.
+OEM specifications vary, but surface finish requirements for MLS head gaskets are 8 microinches Ra or less.

 Contact our Tech Support Line for further information at 928-855-6341.

 Check out LCEngineering.com for New Products, Tech Articles, Specials & Monthly Newsletters!

 Note: Images are for illustration purposes only.
 Images may not represent the product listed.
 Please contact customer service with any questions or concerns: 1-928-505-2501.